THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

-No one will argue that Mint.com is the leader in the online financial management sector.
+No one will argue that Mint.com has been the leader in the online financial management sector.
 It has many great uses and lots of praise from users.
 New to the scene is Power Wallet.
 This website offers plenty of benefits including setting up a budget, managing monthly bills, and helping you to save money through local offers, codes and daily deals.
-Below is a review of Power Wallet.
+Below is my review of Power Wallet and why I decided to give it a try when I was looking for a budgeting program.

 Power Wallet Background